brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 As it goes in real-life projects, you'll notice that dependency injection in not *always* the solution for your problem.

-It's important to realise that there's limits to the benefits of everything.
+It's important to realise that there are limits to the benefits of everything.
 You should always be alert that you're not taking this to the extreme, as there are valid cases in which a pragmatic approach *is* the better solution.